PhanChenh/CapstoneProject/README.md

 ## Performing lab:

-For the 'Performing Lab' column, I adhered to privacy-preserving record linkage (PPRL) guidelines.
+For the 'Performing Lab' column (which is a rpeated data column, not a unique column), I adhered to privacy-preserving record linkage (PPRL) guidelines.
 I generated a random encryption key and combined it with the data in the 'Performing Lab' column.
 This combined data was then hashed using a secure hashing method.
 This approach is more secure compared to simple hashing alone, as it reduces the risk of re-identification, even if an attacker possesses a potential data list.

 Subsequently, I applied pseudonymization to the hashed values by creating a pseudonym matching system.
 This method allows users and analysts to interpret the data more clearly than using the hash values alone, which typically appear as long strings.